 Step Four: Share your sheet with collaborators and adjust permissions.
 Sharing your sheet is one of the first steps in transforming it into an Agile document management system.
 Because Agile methodology prioritizes communication, it is imperative that you share your sheet to make the most of the platform.

-1. Click the Sharing icon at the bottom of the sheet.
+1. Click the Sharing icon at the top right of the sheet.